Admissibility of Stein Shrinkage for Batch Normalization in the Presence of Adversarial Attacks: Stein's Shrinkage Applied to BN

-Let $X \sim \mathcal{N}_p(\theta, I_p)$, where $\theta \in \mathbb{R}^p$ is an unknown parameter vector and $I_p$ is the $p$-dimensional identity matrix.
-The James Stein shrinkage estimator of the unknown parameter $\theta$ is given by, $\hat{\theta}^{\mathrm{JS}} = \left(1 - \frac{p - 2}{\|X\|^2_2} \right) X$.
-It is well known that JS-Estimator has a smaller mean-squared error than the maximum likelihood estimator but is obviously a biased estimator.
+It is well known that JS-Estimator has a smaller mean-squared error than the maximum likelihood estimator (MLE) but is obviously a biased estimator.
 However, a smaller mean squared error is desirable in many applications.
-Most recently, JS-estimator for the calculation of the mean in BN was used in \cite{khoshsirat2023improvingnormalizationjamessteinestimator}.
+Most recently, JS-estimator for the computation of the mean in BN was used in \cite{khoshsirat2023improvingnormalizationjamessteinestimator}.
 However, the authors in \cite{khoshsirat2023improvingnormalizationjamessteinestimator} used the same JS-estimator formula to shrink the mean as well as the variance in BN.
-Directly applying the same shrinkage formula to the variance parameter is, however, theoretically flawed, as the sample variance is not normally distributed but instead follows a scaled chi-squared distribution - a special case of the Gamma distribution.
+Directly applying the same shrinkage formula to the variance parameter is, however, theoretically flawed, as the SV is not normally distributed but instead follows a scaled chi-squared distribution, a special case of the Gamma distribution.
 To address this, we adopt a principled alternative.